Stalin Sort in Lazy K

 Implementation

-Here is the implementations of the basic primitives in Lambda Calculus, based on the standard Church encoding:
+Here is the implementation of the basic primitives in Lambda Calculus, based on the standard Church encoding:

 Building on these primitives, we can implement the Stalin sort algorithm in Lazy K in a straightforward way.
 The algorithm can be expressed as a recursive function that takes a list and a bound, and returns a sorted list: